 NewsWhip also provides a "Twitter Influencer Shares" value for URLs.
-This is the sum of tweets and retweets mentioning a URL by the "influencers" that NewsWhip tracks.
+This is the sum of tweets mentioning a URL by the "influencers" that NewsWhip tracks and the retweet counts for those tweets.
 NewsWhip tracks at least 300,000 accounts, including verified Twitter accounts and other accounts that are useful to NewsWhip's clients.
 This approach has been used starting around November 27, 2017.
 Prior to that, NewsWhip used a different method to estimate the number of tweets and retweets.
 Exact numbers before and after the changeover may not be comparable.
 The change should, however, affect URLs from Iffy sites and other sites in a similar way, and thus should not appreciably affect the Iffy Quotient.